 Mastering the mace bell high hinge row will help you to strengthen the upper back and arm muscles.
 This will come in handy when you start doing more complex mace exercises.

-Keep these cues in mind when doing the high hinge row:
+Keep the following five steps in mind when doing the high hinge row.

 - Stand with the feet hip-width apart, holding the mace bell in both hands (palms facing toward you)